 Since we were really tired from all the driving, we decided to take a different route back to Marrakech and make two stops on the way instead of one.
 The 200km drive was supposed to take 2h 42min, so we arrived in Todra Gorges in the afternoon and had some time to relax and walk between the canyon.
 This was probably the most impressive landscape of the entire trip for me, I absolutely love canyons, they make me feel so tiny.
 Not that I ever feel big with my 157cm 😀

 Morocco was definitely the trip of the most special accommodations!
-In Todra Gorges, we found this insanely cool hotel/guest-house built into a canyon.
+In Todra Gorges, we found this insanely cool hotel/guest-house built into a canyon: Auberge Le Festival Todra Gorge.
 The rooms were actually carved into the rocks, how cool is that?
+It’s basically built straight into the gorge, unlike the many guesthouses and hotels in the town a few kilometers away.
+It also has quite good food as opposed to almost all of the hotels and restaurants we’ve eaten at before, and is super eco-friendly.
+Definitely check it out when you’re there!

 For a more casual view of this road trip, you can watch my Instagram story highlights of Morocco here.